nealey/homepage/content/blog/2022-10-09-CLRG-Scoring/index.md

 * 1st place is a *huge deal*.
 Disproportionately huge.
 * Places 2-10 are similarly big deals compared to places 3-11.
 * Places 12-50 operate the way most people probably assume ranking works: linearly.
-* Places 51-60 are a second degree polynomial, but it doesn't matter much for so few points.
+* Places 51-60 fit best to a second degree polynomial, but it doesn't matter much for differences of hundreths of a point.
+This section is *really weird*, mathematically.
 * Places 61-100 are all less than 1 point.
 If you're a judge trying to tank a top dancer, anywhere in this range is equivalent to anywhere else.